preraulab/DYNAM-O/README.md

 <br/>

 ## Repository Structure
-The contents of the "toolbox" folder is organized as follows:
 * SOphase_filters:
   - SOphase_filters.mat: File containing precomputed digital filters used in the SO-Phase calculation.
 If a filter is not provided as an argument to compute_SOPhase(), it will look for a suitable filter in this .mat file.
 Using precomputed filters saves computing time.
+* datagen_code:
+  - Code used to run the watershed procedure and SO-Power/SO-Phase histogram analyses on the participant data.
+* figure_code:
+  - Code used to generate every paper figure, supplemental figure, and table data in the paper.
+* example_script:
+  - Runs the full TFpeak finding algorithm, computes the SO-Power and SO-Phase histograms, and plots a summary figure.
+Uses example data contained in example_data folder.
+* toolbox_paper
   * SOpowphase_functions: Functions used to compute the SO Power and Phase histograms
     - Key Functions:
       - SOpower_histogram: Top level function to compute SO Power histogram from EEG data and TF-peak times and frequencies.
       - SOphase_histogram: Top level function to compute SO Phase histogram from EEG data and TF-peak times and frequencies.
   * helper_functions: Utility functions used for plotting figures and performing generic small computations, plus the multitaper spectrogram function.
   * watershed_functions: Functions involved in carrying out the watershed image segmentation algorithm on EEG spectrograms
     - Key Functions:
      - extract_TFpeaks: Top level function to run the watershed pipeline on a given spectrogram, including baseline removal, data chunking, image segmentation, peak merging, peak trimming, and calculating and saving out the TF-peak statistics.

 <br/>